-1) Includes contributions from energy use and Green House Gas emssions
+Includes contributions from energy use and Green House Gas emssions

 Roadmap 2015 to 2020 Next steps in 2019 Status Improve the energy efficiency of manufacturing sites and warehouses by 20% by 2020 (baseline 2015), engaging all facilities worldwide.
+Develop annual energy efficiency action plans, set targets and engage employees.
 Reduce water consumption in manufacturing by 5% every year in areas of water stress, until the site has reached optimal levels of efficiency.
 Roll out the water best practice list and review the water stress strategy.
 Attain energy management certification for our operations around the world.
-Attain global certification for energy management according to ISO 50001. ncrease our proportion of renewable energy.
+Attain global certification for energy management according to ISO 50001.
+Increase our proportion of renewable energy.
 Continue to increase the use of renewable energy throughout our operations.
 Implement a Zero Landfill program at all manufacturing sites by 2020.
 Ensure more factories embark on the Zero Landfill program and become zero landfill.
+On track Additional effort is requi ired Off track Work has not yet be gun